Linty-Services/sonar-modelsim-plugin/README.md

 * `sonar.modelsim.reportPaths`: Comma-separated list of paths (either files or directories) to ModelSim/QuestaSim XML report files.
 If the list contains a directory, all `.xml` files in this directory will be considered as ModelSim/QuestaSim XML reports.
-* `sonar.modelsim.reportMode`: Type of secondary coverage: `branch` or `condition` (branch coverage will still be reported as condition coverage on the Sonarqube web interface).
+* `sonar.modelsim.additionalReportType`: Type of secondary coverage: `branch` or `condition` (branch coverage will still be reported as condition coverage on the SonarQube web interface).
 Statement coverage is always imported.
 Default value is `branch`.

 ## Build Plugin